RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 * title\: column heading
 * columnTemplate\: The template used to generate content for the given column.

-For detailed information on the column configuration, please refer to [DataTables](http://www.datatables.net/) site.
+For detailed information on the column configuration, please refer to [DataTables](http://www.datatables.net/) documentation.

 #### Column Template
 Column Template is used in RAMP to generate the content for each column.
 There are four default templates available with RAMP these are: